tttennnnn/CAMs/README.md

-# CAMs - SC2002 Assignment
+# SC2002 Assignment

 - jar in out dir
 - resource files (./data/*) should be put in the same dir as jar
 - report files (./report_by_\*/*.txt)

 ### problems
-- a few classes that are very large (CampManager and CampSlotsManager)
+- a few classes that are very large (CampSlotsManager)